How many inmates are incarcerated by the Massachusetts Department of Correction (DOC)?

 What is the DOC overcrowding rate?

-The total custody overcrowding rate for DOC facilities as of June 25, 2012 was 146%.
-The overcrowding rate for medium security facilities was 155%.
-The overcrowding rate is determined based on the average daily population of the facility divided by the number of beds (design capacity).
+The total custody overcrowding rate for DOC facilities as of December 29, 2014 was 130%.
+The overcrowding rate for medium security facilities was 139%.
+Overcrowding rate is based on a snapshot at the end of 2014.

 How many people are released from the DOC in a year?

-During the year 2011, there were 3,313 criminally sentenced inmates released from both DOC facilities, as well as facilities in other jurisdictions.
-Of these releases, 2,281 (69%) were released to the street: 430 via parole and 1,851 through expiration of sentence.
-Of the 3,313 inmates released, 1,029 were female and 2,284 were male.
+During the year 2014, there were 3,299 criminally sentenced inmates released from both DOC facilities, as well as facilities in other jurisdictions.
+Of these releases, 2,535 (77%) were released to the street: 693 via parole, 1,770 through expiration of sentence and 72 court release/drug lab.
+Of the 3,299 inmates released, 887 were female and 2,412 were male.

 What is the recidivism rate?

-A recidivist is defined as any criminally sentenced inmate released to the street from a DOC facility during 2007 who is re-incarcerated for a new sentence or violation of parole or probation to a Massachusetts State or County facility or to a Federal facility within three years of his/her release.
+The Massachusetts Department of Correction (MADOC) defines a recidivist as any criminally sentenced inmate released to the street from MADOC jurisdiction who is re-incarcerated in a Massachusetts state or county facility or to a federal facility for a criminal sentence within three years of their release to the street.

 How many "lifers" are incarcerated in Massachusetts DOC facilities?

 On January 1, 2015, there were 2,018 inmates serving a life sentence.
 Of the 2,018, there were 1,009 inmates serving a first-degree life sentence while the remaining 1,009 were serving a sentence of second-degree life (982) or an out of state life sentence (27).